K-Manojkumar-4/Swiggy-Data-Science-CaseStudy/README.md

 - [Author](#author)

 ---
+## About the Project

+This project is developed using **Python** and popular Data Science libraries such as Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn.

+The main objective is to analyze Swiggy's food delivery data across 28 Indian cities, perform clustering, and build a price prediction model.

+---
 ## Project Overview

 This project performs a comprehensive analysis of nearly **200,000 dish listings** from Swiggy across major Indian cities.
 The goal is to uncover pricing patterns, rating behaviors, category popularity, geographic trends, and to segment dishes for strategic decision-making.